Sebacina: Description

 Fruit bodies are typically cartilaginous or rubbery-gelatinous.
 In effused species (those that spread out loosely or flat), they are formed on the soil surface or in leaf litter, often encrusting fallen twigs and debris, sometimes encrusting the stem bases of living plants.
 In the type species, irregular or coral-like outgrowths may also be produced.
 In some species, fruit bodies are entirely coral- or net-like.
 Spores are white in mass.

 Microscopic characters

 Fruit bodies are composed of hyphae lacking clamp connections in a gelatinous matrix.
 In several species the hyphal system is dimitic.
 The spore-bearing surface is initially covered in a layer of weakly branched hyphidia below which the basidia are formed.
 The basidia are tremelloid (ellipsoid and vertically septate), giving rise to long, sinuous sterigmata or epibasidia on which the basidiospores are produced.
 These spores are typically ellipsoid to oblong.

-Mycorrhizal associations
+Ecology

 Sebacina species were assumed to be saprotrophic until DNA analysis of mycorrhizal roots showed that they were ectomycorrhizal plant associates.